404Wolf/csds340-case-study-1/report.typ

     caption: align(left, [
       Email spam classifier using k-NN algorithm.
 The `email_to_vector` function converts email text into a 384-dimensional semantic embedding using a pretrained transformer model.
 The `k_nearest_majority_vote` function classifies an email by

-      + Combining all known spam and ham embeddings,
+      + Combining all known spam and ham embeddings
       + Computing cosine similarity between the input email and all training examples
       + Selecting the k=5 most similar emails
-      + Predicting the class by majority vote among these neighbors.
+      + Predicting the class by majority vote among these neighbors ]),
-    ]),
   ),
 )

 // To solve this, we will take advantage of

+#bibliography("sources.bib")